 This is the season of witches, ghouls, and goblins.
 While Halloween brings out all the costumes and tricksters, it also creates certain hazards for our pets.
-In addition weather changes in early Fall bring out nature’s dangers.
-In.
-This blog will explore some of these Halloween hazards and describe what can be done to keep your pet household safe and festive.
+This blog will explore some of these Halloween hazards and describe what can be done to keep your pet’s household safe and festive.

 Chocolate Toxicity: A Serious Concern for Pets

 The obvious Halloween hazard that nearly everyone has on his or her radar is chocolate.
 While the mere mention of the word makes me salivate, it will make your dog and cat salivate for all the wrong reasons.

 Chocolate contains two toxins that make it dangerous for our pets.
 Specifically, they stimulate the nervous system.
 At low doses it shows up as vomiting, but as the dose increases, clinical signs advance to tremors and later seizures.
 If left untreated it can lead to high fevers and brain damage, with the most severe cases ending in death.

 Cats are the most sensitive to these effects but rarely eat enough to cause signs since it isn’t very appetizing or appealing to them (silly cats prefer things like liver!)
 Dogs have a moderate sensitivity to the toxins and will readily consume massive amounts of chocolate if given the opportunity.
 Humans, by comparison, have a low sensitivity to the toxins in chocolate.

 The key therefore is prevention.
 It is quite important to limit your pets’ access to the Halloween stash.
 We’ll get to more about prevention in a moment.
 But it’s also important at this point to mention that not all chocolate is equal in terms of its toxicity.
 The rule of thumb is that the darker the chocolate, the more toxic it is, with dark semisweet baking chocolate containing the highest concentrations.